This article first appeared on TheNextWeb

 The industrial age has conditioned us to think linearly about business.
 Manufacturing businesses create value by sourcing inputs, transforming these inputs and pushing the finished products into channels.
 The services industry scales solutions by employing more people.
 Our traditional models have relied on creating new inventory within the business to solve customer problems.

-The internet allows the creation of online platforms that enable creation of new sources of inventory external to the business.
+The internet allows the creation of online platforms that enable the creation of new sources of inventory external to the business.
 While the industrial approach to scaling supply involves scaling business operations, the platform approach focuses on growing an ecosystem of external ‘co-suppliers’.

 Traditionally, the transportation problem has been solved by creating and selling new cars (Ford) or adding more cars to a fleet (Avis).
 A platform-based approach like Lyft connects commuters with vehicle owners interested in making some extra money.
 In doing so, an entirely new source of supply is created.
-Avis’s acquisition of Zipcar is testimony to the growing importance of a platform-based approach.
+Avis’s acquisition of Zipcar is a testimony to the growing importance of a platform-based approach.

 Hotel chains solve the traveler accommodation problem by creating new hotels around the world.
 Airbnb solves the same problem without investing in any inventory within the business.
 Instead, Airbnb enables anyone with a spare room and a mattress to run their own BnB and benefit from a global market of travelers.